alistairenoiprasit/cse3150-week-1-hw/README.md

 `Name: Alistaire Noiprasit`

 > [!IMPORTANT]
-> This work is not yet ready for submission as of `Tue 2 Sep 2025`.
+> This work is almost ready for submission as of `Tue 2 Sep 2025`.

 I declare that: